 Another important part of reducing our carbon footprint is responsibly managing our energy consumption.
 We achieve this by reducing the fuel consumption of our vehicle fleet and maximizing the energy efficiency of our facilities and distribution network.
 Our fleet goals include increasing the use of zero emissions or green vehicles and improving overall fleet fuel efficiency.
 And we continually evaluate our processes and programs for monitoring and improving performance.
 We began reporting our Scope 1 and 2 emissions in 2014.
 As a regulated water utility, we are limited in the investments we can make to reduce our carbon emissions, because our regulator determines which, if any, of this type of investment we can make; however, we are developing measurable and time-bound goals to manage our climate-related risks and opportunities and expect to formally announce these in 2021.

-For more information about our ESG commitments, priorities, and progress, please see our 2021 ESG report.
+For more information about our ESG commitments, priorities, and progress, please see our annual ESG Reports.